 In the mesosphere, there is “not enough air for airplanes or balloons, but too much air for satellites,” he says.
 Rockets can blast through, but they remain for just a few moments before falling back to Earth.
 Since this region is so tough to explore, scientists know very little about it.
 Some call it the “ignorosphere,” notes Bargatin.

-He, Azadi, and the rest of the team flew their discs in a chamber filled with the same concentration of air as the mesosphere.
+He, Azadi and the rest of the team flew their discs in a chamber filled with the same concentration of air as in the mesosphere.
 That thin air happens to be perfect for levitation with light.
 The team described its success February 12 in Science Advances.

 The magic of science

 “Levitation has a bit of a magical quality to it,” says Bargatin.
 It does seem magical that light could lift anything, even something very lightweight.
 In fact, this is possible because light particles transmit energy in the form of heat.
 When that heat results in movement, it is called the photophoretic (Foh-toh-phoh-RET-ik) effect.
 Scientists have long known this effect can make microscopic specks move around.

 The effect is also what spins the paddles inside a toy called a light mill.
 A light mill that sits on a shelf in his lab inspired Bargatin to try making discs levitate.

 The photophoretic effect could only lift something very lightweight.
 But that’s what his team was already working on.
 For years, they’d focused on building extremely light but rigid structures.
 “They are the lightest objects you’ve ever seen,” says Bargatin.
 Some are thinner than soap bubbles.
 “Invention or innovation is not something mysterious or magical,” says Bargatin.
 “It’s the process of combining previously known ideas in new ways.”
 In this case, the team wondered what would happen if they used the photophoretic effect on very thin, lightweight materials.